-is responsible for ensuring that its LEA grantees are meeting all applicable requirements that are detailed in 34 CFR §§ 75.600-75.618, as well as in OMB Standard Forms 24B and D (Assurances for Non-Construction and Construction Programs https://apply07.grants.gov/apply/forms/sample/SF424D-V1.1.pdf), including the assurances relating to labor standards; flood hazards; historic preservation; health and safety, energy conservations, and coastal barrier resources.)
+An SEA or Governor may use other State agencies (such as Public Works or similar offices) to assist with approvals and management of ongoing projects.
+However, ultimately as the grantee, an SEA or Governor is responsible for ensuring that its LEA grantees are meeting all applicable requirements that are detailed in 34 CFR §§ 75.600-75.618, as well as in OMB Standard Forms 424B and D (Assurances for Non-Construction and Construction Programs, https://apply07.grants.gov/apply/forms/sample/SF424D-V1.1.pdf), including the assurances relating to labor standards; flood hazards; historic preservation; health and safety; energy conservation; and coastal barrier resources.
 (See FAQ A-17 for additional Uniform Guidance information.)

-Finally, if ESSER and GEER funds are used for construction, grantees and subgrantees should also be aware that real property and equipment acquired or improved under a Federal award must be appropriately insured and grantees must consult with the Department on disposition instructions in the event that the property or equipment is no longer needed.
+Finally, if ESSER or GEER funds are used for construction, grantees and subgrantees should also be aware that real property and equipment acquired or improved under a Federal award must be appropriately insured, and grantees must consult with the Department on disposition instructions in the event that the property or equipment is no longer needed.
 See, e.g., 2 CFR §§ 200.310-200.313.